Business negotiation - negotiation styles.

-We have already written a lot about business negotiations.
-But we can still write a lot.
-This time we are starting a series of entries regarding business negotiations in order to organize and group the transferred knowledge.
-We will start with the Negotiation Personalities.
+We have indeed already written a lot about business negotiations.
+But there is still a lot we can write.
+This time, we are starting a series of posts on business negotiation, in order to organise and group the knowledge we are imparting.
+We will start with an introduction to negotiation, describing...

-This time we will introduce different negotiation styles, which are the result of a mixture of two dimensions:
+This time we will take a closer look at the different styles of negotiation, which are the product of a mixture of two dimensions:

 Formal - Informal

-The combination of the above allows to define four different negotiation styles:
+The combination of the above produces four different negotiation styles:

 1. Locomotive